Gull: Distribution and habitat

 A big influence on non-breeding gull distribution is the availability of food patches.
 Human fisheries especially have an impact, since they often provide an abundant and predictable food resource.
-Two species of gulls dependent on human fisheries are Audouin's gull (Ichthyaetus audouinii) and lesser black-backed gulls (Larus fuscus); their breeding distributions (especially the black-backed gull) are heavily impacted by human fishing discards and fishing ports.
+Two species of gulls particularly dependent on human fisheries are Audouin's gull (Ichthyaetus audouinii) and lesser black-backed gulls (Larus fuscus); their breeding distributions (especially the black-backed gull) are heavily impacted by human fishing discards and fishing ports.

 Other environmental drivers that structure bird habitat and distribution are human activity and climate impacts.
 For example, waterbird distribution in Mediterranean wetlands is influenced by changes in salinity, water depth, water body isolation and hydroperiod, all of which have been observed to affect the bird community structure in both a species- and guild-specific way.
 Gulls in particular have high associations with salinity levels, which were found to be the main environmental predictor for waterbird assemblage.

+Despite the "sea" in the informal English name "seagull", species may breed and feed in marine, freshwater, or terrestrial habitats, including away from the sea.
+One particular species, the grey gull, breeds in the interior of dry deserts far from water.
+Inland cities with known gull populations include: Saint Paul, Minnesota; Minsk, Belarus; Frankfurt, Germany; and Alice Springs, Australia.